johnshumon/courses/mlops-with-cloud/lab-assignment-network-namespace-simulation.md

 	- verify full connectivity

 ### bonus challenge

-Implement your solution using either: •⁠ ⁠A bash script for automation •⁠ ⁠A Makefile for automated setup and teardown
+Implement your solution using either:
+- A bash script for automation
+- A Makefile for automated setup and teardown

 ### deliverables